szabinakov/weatherApp-tomm-92/README.md

 The application will display a 5-day weather forecast for a location as defined by the user.
 If no location is defined, then the weather forecast for Manchester, UK will be loaded by default.

-The following weather data will be displayed: date, temperature, description and an incon summarising the forecast.
+The following weather data will be displayed: date, temperature, description and an icon summarising the forecast.
 The user can click 'more details' for further information on the weather forecast for the selected day.
 This will include the maximum and minimum temperatures, humidity, wind speed, and wind direction.

 ## Technologies & Concepts Covered